snehabedadhala/GDPTeam01/README.md

 6. Algorithm runs everyday in the evening from 7 to 9 PM to match drivers and riders
 7. Send notification with the ride details including timings.
 8. Driver and Rider meets the next morning at pick up spot and drives to work/school

+I am Ram Reddy.
+Boppidi- optimistic, goal oriented and self independent.
+Worked as senior software associate for 2.5 years with NTT DATA.
+Worked on Flexera, service now, Snow, Excel and SQL.
+Experienced in both operations and backend including tool monitoring.
+Worked with different clients for projects related to data reconciliation and database management.
+Experienced working in a fast-paced environment to meet client's requirements.